Bread Machine Dinner Rolls: A Tested and Approved Classic

 Yield: 16 rolls

-This recipe produces a light and airy slightly-sweet dinner roll you can mix up in your bread machine.
+This recipe produces a light and airy, slightly sweet dinner roll you can mix up in your bread machine.
 Shape by hand and bake in your conventional oven for the best of both worlds.
+See the post above for many hints to help you be successful with this recipe.

 Video